GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 ---

-Welcome to the start of year edition of "**[Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/)**," covering January and February 2022, as we track the milestones on the path to phasing out third-party cookies in Chrome and working towards a more private web.
-In each edition, we'll share an overview of the updates to the [Privacy Sandbox timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline) along with news from across the project&mdash;and the beginning of 2022 has plenty of updates.
+Welcome to the start of year edition of "**[Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/)**", covering January and February 2022, as we track the milestones on the path to phasing out third-party cookies in Chrome and working towards a more private web.
+In each edition, we share an overview of the updates to the [Privacy Sandbox timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline) along with news from across the project&mdash;and the beginning of 2022 has plenty of updates.

 ## Privacy Sandbox on Android

-If you have been watching the Privacy Sandbox site you will have noticed changes to the structure as we [introduced the Privacy Sandbox for Android](https://blog.google/products/android/introducing-privacy-sandbox-android/).
+If you have been watching the Privacy Sandbox site, you may have noticed changes to the structure as we [introduced the Privacy Sandbox for Android](https://blog.google/products/android/introducing-privacy-sandbox-android/).

-_"We're announcing a multi-year initiative to build the Privacy Sandbox on Android, with the goal of introducing new, more private advertising solutions.
+_"We’re announcing a multi-year initiative to build the Privacy Sandbox on Android, with the goal of introducing new, more private advertising solutions.
 Specifically, these solutions will limit sharing of user data with third parties and operate without cross-app identifiers, including advertising ID.
 We're also